rbertolusso/intubate/README.md

 #### Another example, showing different techniques to achieve the same goal

 The link below is to Dr. Sheather's website where original data and code was extracted.
-Note that I downloaded it around June 2015 (it may have been modified since then).
+Note that it was downloaded around June 2015 (it may have been modified since then).
 In the link there is also information about the book.
 This code could be used to produce Figure 3.1 on page 46, containing 4 plots.
 Different strategies are illustrated.